GT3CH1/GT3CH1/README.md

 A C# application that converts a CSV file into an XML document that can be used to import items into Follett's Destiny.

 ## How to contact me ✉
-Just submit a PR in one of my repositories.
-Easy as that.
+Just submit a PR in one of my repositories or email me at gcpease <at> peasenet <dot> com.\

-I'm always looking for help in Arduino Automation / SQLSprinkler.